 Many claims in Alabama involve conditions linked to physically demanding jobs and high rates of chronic illness.
 Common examples include:

-SSA uses its official “Blue Book” to evaluate whether conditions meet specific criteria.
+SSA uses its official “Blue Book” to evaluate whether Medical conditions qualify for SSDI or not.
 If an applicant’s diagnosis and medical records line up with the listed requirements, approval can come faster.
 If not, SSA relies on a residual functional capacity (RFC) assessment.
 This process measures what tasks a person can still perform and whether those abilities allow for consistent employment.

 Alongside medical proof, applicants must meet SSA’s work history standards.
 Most people need to have earned work credits in at least five of the past ten years.
 Younger applicants may qualify with fewer credits, while older applicants often need more.